Euonymus americanus: Diseases and insect pests

-Unaspis euonymis also known as euonymus scale is the most common pest found on Euonymus.
+Unaspis euonymi, also known as euonymus scale, is the most common pest found on Euonymus.
 Scales have no legs that are visible to the naked eye and are small, motionless insects that vary in appearance depending on the sex and age of the scale.
-Euonymus scale's pierce the leaf or stem of the Euonymus plant and feed on the sap.
-The initial indication of an infestation of euonymus scale on the plant is the development of yellow spots on the leaves.
+Euonymus scales pierce the leaf or stem of the Euonymus plant and feed on the sap.
+The initial indication of an infestation of euonymus scale is the development of yellow spots on the leaves.
 A heavy infestation can be seen as clusters of white on the top and bottom of the leaf as well as the stems.
-These heavy infestations can cause the branches or even the entire plant to die.
+These heavy infestations can kill the branches or even the entire plant.

 Some common diseases that are developed in Euonymus include powdery mildew, anthracnose, cercospora leaf spot, scab, and crown gall.

-Euonymus is host to webworm larvae of the American Ermine moth Yponomeuta multipunctella.
+Euonymus is host to webworm larvae of the American ermine moth Yponomeuta multipunctella.